Music 2023 - 2024

 At the beginning of our children’s school experience, our children are introduced to music through the singing of a range of diverse songs, chants and rhymes.
 They are able to do this through listening to a broad range of high-quality live and recorded music.
 As a result of this, the children then build up a large vocabulary bank of technical musical terms that allow them to describe the music they are listening to.
-Such vocabulary include, but are not limited to: pitch, duration, dynamics, tempo, timbre, texture, structure.
-This exposure to a rich tapestry of music – combined with a growing musical vocabulary – leads the children being to play tuned and untuned instruments.
+Such vocabulary includes, but is not limited to: pitch, duration, dynamics, tempo, timbre, texture, structure.
+This exposure to a rich tapestry of music – combined with a growing musical vocabulary – leads the children being able to play tuned and untuned instruments.

 In EYFS (Nursery and Reception), children start their musical journey, listening to a broad range of songs, chants and rhymes – with the main focus being on repeating patterns – and getting children to develop the physical ability to be able to replicate simple beats and rhythms they hear and practice.
 They are also encouraged to explore the sounds of lots of different instruments – which builds upon their learning and understanding of phonics.

 In Key Stage One (Years 1 and 2), children learn to sing a range of songs, chants and rhymes whilst building on simpler music terms they have learned in EYFS to start to be able to describe music they hear in more detail.
 They will also be introduced to tuned instruments for the first time and be introduced to the idea of different notes making different sounds.